amschel99/rift-web/README.md

 ##### Styles
 - please prefer to use scss over css and/or tailwind
 - scss is a powerful tool, it offers mixins(i.e. functions), operations, logic, nested styling, inheritance
+- scss also includes warnings for code that might break in future with a css update
 - tailwind is not prefreed because we want clean html, a good seperation of concerns as well as design freedom

 ```scss